-Jennifer Celli is a Licensed Professional Counselor and Registered Play Therapist working with children, adolescents, and their families since 2000.
+Jennifer Celli pronouns: she/her/hers is a Licensed Professional Counselor and Registered Play Therapist working with children, adolescents, and their families since 2000.
 She completed her graduate training at Monmouth University with a concentration in Child Psychotherapy and Play Therapy.

 Jennifer specializes in Dialectical Behavior Therapy (DBT) and as a clinician within a full comprehensive DBT program at DBT Center of NJ.
 She provides evidence-based treatment for suicidal/self-injurious children, adolescents, young adults and their families.